 While the cost of international insurance can increase substantially each year, Medicare Advantage typically has a very modest cost increase.
 This stability can make a big difference in your overall budget and provide peace of mind, knowing that your healthcare costs will remain manageable.

-As an example, I previously had international health insurance for $2500 a year, but when I turned 65, the price went up to $4500 a year with a 10% increase each year after that.
+For example, I previously had international health insurance for $2,500 per year, but when I turned 65, the price increased to $4,500 per year, with a 10% annual increase thereafter.

-Now, I rely on my Medicare Advantage plan if I have an emergency.
-My Medicare Advantage cost is only $160 a month, and it is automatically deducted from my Social Security.
+Now, I rely on my Medicare Advantage plan in the event of an emergency.
+My Medicare Advantage cost is only $130 per month, and it is automatically deducted from my Social Security benefits.
+(The agent I worked with was able to get me into a “giveback” plan that reduces my monthly cost.

 Access to Prescription Medications

 Keeping Medicare Advantage also allows you to benefit from the cost coverage of medications prescribed by U.S. doctors.
-You can have these medications mailed to Panama using a mail forwarding service, often at a lower cost than buying them locally.
-This is particularly important because some medicines may not be available in Panama or they cost more in Panama.
-Panama insurance and international insurance usually do not cover any prescription medications.
-However, you can get a 20% discount on medications in Panama if you have a Pensionado visa.
+You can have these medications mailed to Panama using a mail forwarding service, which is often more cost-effective than purchasing them locally.
+This is particularly important because some medicines may not be available in Panama or may be more expensive there.
+Panamanian and international insurance typically do not cover prescription medications.
+However, you can get a 20% discount on medicines in Panama if you have a Pensionado visa.

 Flexibility for Medical Care in the U.S.